 Features that set Terraform apart from other DevOps Tools are:

-- It can implement complex changes to your infrastructure with almost no human interaction.
+- You can implement complex changes to your infrastructure with almost no human interaction.

 - Open-source, highly scalable, and fairly priced tool that offers almost all paid features to small teams for free.